 Non-rider activity: Hike across the Salkantay Pass to Wayra Lodge.
 Hike is challenging and c.
 6 hours.

-Today you will continue downhill above the Salkantay River, descending into the cloud forest, through increasingly verdant scenery.
-Upon arrival at Collpa Lodge you will be greeted with a Pachamanca (subject to availability; traditional underground stone cooking).
+A leisurely breakfast at the lodge this morning before you continue downhill above the Salkantay River, descending into the cloud forest, through increasingly verdant scenery.
+You will feel the warm air rising from the jungle accompanied by colourful butterflies and striking orchids.
+Upon arrival at Colpa Lodge you will be greeted with a Pachamanca (subject to availability; traditional underground stone cooking).
 This traditional meal is famous for its cooking method, which consists of layering meat with hot stones and then covering the whole thing up to bake.
-Collpa Lodge is located on an open promontory at the confluence of three rivers.
+Colpa Lodge is located on an open plateau at the confluence of three rivers.
 The outdoor jacuzzi has almost panoramic views of lush green mountains.
-You may spend the afternoon relaxing or walking in the surrounding area.
+You may spend the afternoon relaxing or exploring the nearby orchid trail.
 Dinner and overnight at the lodge.

 Type of Terrain: Steep, narrow trails.
 Walk and possibly trot.

 Non-rider activity: Hike down into the cloud forest, c, 3-4 hours, easy to moderate.

 Today you will head down the Santa Teresa river valley, through banana, avocado and passion fruit orchards and coffee plantations.
 The coffee grown here is said to be one of the best organic coffees in the world.
 Along the way you will stop for a picnic lunch.
 Afterwards, you will continue your ride to the beginning of the Llactapata Inca Trail, which is where you will say goodbye to your horse.
 A short thirty-minute walk through an avocado orchard will bring you to Lucma Lodge.
 You may arrive in time to allow for exploration of the small village of Lucmabamba and possibly meeting with members of the local community.